 - The number of schools with mostly minority students has doubled in Maryland over the past two decades.
 During the most recent school year assessed, schools that were nearly all minority students also had a majority of low-income students, indicating segregation is increasing both by race and income level.

 According to the Washington Post, Maryland is now the sixth most segregated state in the country for African-American students.
 While the state is becoming more diverse in terms of race overall, schools are becoming less and less diverse.
-Nearly all of the schools in the state comprise of mostly minority students were located in Prince George County, with a much smaller number in Montgomery and Baltimore Counties.
+Nearly all of the schools in the state comprised of mostly minority students were located in Prince George's County, with a much smaller number in Montgomery and Baltimore Counties.